 Select controls that will mitigate or reduce the risk effectively by using a hierarchy of controls that ranks the types of control methods from the highest level of protection and reliability to the lowest.

 It forms a step-by-step guide for effectively managing or mitigating the risk.
 Level one of the hierarchy means eliminating the hazard from your workplace.
 Level two controls rely on eliminating as many risks associated with the hazard as possible including substituting or isolating the hazard such as using different equipment or putting barricades around hazards.
-Level three controls rely on human behaviour and supervision such as using PPE or setting up warning signs.
-However, these are the least effective way to reduce risk.
+Level three controls rely on human behavior and supervision such as using PPE or setting up warning signs.
+However, these are the least effective ways to reduce risk.